 - Waiver of premium – This is an add-on policy feature that you can opt for to prevent the policy from lapsing or ending in the event of non-payment of premium.
 Whether you forget to pay your premium or there are financial reasons for not being able to do so, you don’t want your policy to lapse and to lose its benefits as well as the money you have invested so far in your investment plans.

-- Critical ailments add-on – This rider can help to act like an income replacement plan in the event of the insured person developing critical illnesses.
+- Critical ailments add-on – This rider can help to act like an income replacement plan in the event of the insured person developing critical illnesses cover.
 In the event of being diagnosed with critical ailments such as stroke, paralysis, coronary disease or the need for a major organ transplant, certain amounts would be paid for defraying daily / medical expenses.
 Some insurers also offer specific terms especially for women’s critical illnesses as well.
 Some riders of investment plans are a combination of critical cover and premium waiver add-ons.
 When opting for this rider, if the policyholder contracts any covered critical illness, premiums payable are waived while the benefits continue.

 - Accidental death rider – While life insurance policies do cover accidental death, opting for an accidental death rider increases or in cases doubles the assured sum that the insurance company would pay to the policy beneficiary in the event of death by accident (as opposed to death by other means).
 Hence, while the policyholder dying by other means would mean the insurance company paying the full sum assured, in the event of the death being caused by an accident, a specified additional sum will be paid as well.